TheCuteOwl/Waifu.im-Image-Downloader/README.md

 ## Star if you want to support me

+I will maybe add Bot and Webhook Support

 | Features                          | 🔰Stuff in it  |
 | -------------------------- | :----------------: |
 | Download image           |         ✔️         |